lumbryant/Neural-Network-Regression/README.md

   https://www.tensorflow.org/tutorials/keras/overfit_and_underfit
   https://machinelearningmastery.com/regression-tutorial-keras-deep-learning-library-python/

 The predictions are in .csv format in the main Neural Network folder.
-I suggest to use predictions_alldata_formatted, or predictions_toyotacovid_formatted.

 The final model selected is in the ToyotaAll folder.
 This includes the Toyota dataset merged with all external data,
 including: Covid-19 Information, $S&P 500 Index, $CARZ Exchange Traded Fund, and Monthly Employment Level of USA.